spacetelescope/imexam/docs/imexam/imexam_command.rst

 Circular Apterture Photometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Aperture photometry is implemented using the `~photutils` python package, an affiliated package of astropy that is still in development, when you press the "a" key.
+Aperture photometry is performed when you press the "a" key.
+It is implemented using the `~photutils` python package, an affiliated package of astropy that is still in development.

 Currently, the calculation which is performed is similar to the "," IRAF key.
 It is circular aperture photometry, centered on the mouse location at the time the key is pressed, with a background annulus subtraction for the sky.
 The radius of the aperture is set with the regsion_size keyword (default to 5 pixels).
 The annulus size is also set to the width, and taken a distance of skyrad pixels from the center.
 The pixels used to calculate the enclosed flux are those whose centers fall inside the radius distance, in the same way that IRAF imexamine computes the flux.